 - 10 My Thoughts on Kabuki

 - 12 Should You See a Kabuki Show?

 Take Me to the World started a way to share my love of the performing arts and travel.
-Aside from the Flamenco Tour in Spain last year though it’s been awhile since I’d seen a show during my travels.
+Aside from the Flamenco Tour in Spain last year it’s been awhile since I’d seen a show during my travels.
 I wanted to change that in Tokyo.
 There are several different types of performances to see in Japan.
 I wanted to see a Kabuki performance.
 Here is your guide to seeing Kabuki in Tokyo.

 What is Kabuki?

 Kabuki is a type of traditional Japanese theatre that uses drama, dancing, and music.
 Performers often wear elaborate costumes and makeup, including masks.
 Kabuki started in the 1600’s as a form of entertainment in the red light district of Edo (the former name for Tokyo).
 At this time women performed Kabuki.
 The shogunate (the previous military government of Japan) eventually banned female kabuki for being too erotic.
 After this time only men performed in Kabuki shows.
 Kabuki became more stylized and went through some changes.
 Japan banned Kabuki for a short time after World War 2, but it soon came back.
 Now you can see Kabuki in Tokyo and throughout Japan.